2qx/awesome-bitcoin-cash/README.md

 - [Archived copy](https://web.archive.org/web/20100704213649if_/http://www.bitcoin.org:80/bitcoin.pdf) of the bitcoin whitepaper from bitcoin.org.
 - [bitcoin whitepaper](https://gateway.ipfs.io/ipfs/QmRA3NWM82ZGynMbYzAgYTSXCVM14Wx1RZ8fKP42G6gjgj) via ipfs.
 - Websites hosting the bitcoin whitepaper [[wayback archive]](http://web.archive.org/web/20210516141704if_/https://blockchair.com/bitcoin/whitepaper), with sha256 hashes calculated as of May 16th 2021.
-- [As a webcomic](https://whitepaper.coinspice.io/) - Bitcoin White Paper Webcomic.
+- [As a webcomic](https://whitepaper.coinspice.io/) - Bitcoin White Paper web comic.
 - [An adapted copy](https://member.cash/p/5cf8845001) encoded in the member protocol on 2021-01-21
 - [Instructions and code](https://bitcoin.stackexchange.com/questions/35959/how-is-the-whitepaper-decoded-from-the-blockchain-tx-with-1000x-m-of-n-multisi) for building the original paper encoded on the blockchain on 2013-04-06.